Inclusion-UI/Activity-Calendar/README.md

 We therefore have digitise this into a desktop app, which eliminates the upkeep of paper symbols, provides a rich interface for carers/support workers and the individual to interact can with a more modernized approach.

+## Designs,assets and documentation:
-All designs, assets and documentation can be found here https://drive.google.com/drive/folders/1ATFii2BTh9N-RR74qysHiuziFgv152hk?usp=sharing
+This project has been paused.
+All designs, assets and documentation can be found here if you would like to develop this app further https://drive.google.com/drive/folders/1ATFii2BTh9N-RR74qysHiuziFgv152hk?usp=sharing

 ## How to Use: